cherrypy/cherrypy/sphinx/source/tutorials.rst

 - `http://` which roughly indicates it's a URL using the HTTP protocol (see :rfc:`2616`).
 - `localhost:8080` is the server's address.
 It's made of a hostname and a port.
 - `/generate` which is the path segment of the URL.
-This is what ultimately uses to try and locate an appropriate exposed function or method to respond.
+This is what CherryPy uses to locate an :term:`exposed` function or method to respond.

 Here CherryPy uses the `index()` method to handle `/` and the `generate()` method to handle `/generate`